 Some like it hot

-Depending on how much you like heat, it’s easy to make a chili to please you!
-Add minced jalapeño, extra chili powder, cayenne and even hot sauce.
-For a different flavor profile, try adding coriander, cumin and saffron!
+Depending on how much you like heat, it’s easy to make chili to please you!
+Add minced jalapeño, extra chili powder, cayenne, and even hot sauce.
+For a different flavor profile, try adding coriander, cumin, and saffron!

 I love adding avocado to my chili when I serve it.
 Other options would be cheese, a lime wedge, sour cream or plain yogurt to help cool it off.

 Want specific chili recipes?
 Check out our Bounty of Soups ebook bundle – there are 15 chili recipes!